jake8655/Access-Bot/README.md

 </ul>

 # License
 Currently you can **do whatever you want** with the bot.
-Feel free to customize it, rewrite it, get inspiration from it...
+Feel free to customize it, rewrite it, get inspiration from it or anything else you would like to do.